betterMDS/dx-media/README.md

 * Slideshow: An iPhone-like photo viewer that works on desktop and mobile
 * Virtual Tour: A 360 degree image viewer that works on desktop and mobile
-* Image: a wrapper for a standard HTML image file, that always for more versatility such as load and error events, sizing methods, and hiding the loading flash.
+* Image: a wrapper for a standard HTML image file, that allows for more versatility such as load and error events, sizing methods, and hiding the loading flash.
 * SWF: A loader and wrapper for Flash SWFs.
 More detail soon.

 Video players will include: